thaabomb/autocross-notes/README.md

 Draw a map of the course.
 Print out a Google Maps capture of the area and bring it with you.

-Chalk you tires to determine the correct pressure.
+Chalk your tires to determine the correct pressure.

-Every autocross course is different but they're typically made up of the same elements: slaloms, Chicago boxes, lane changes, sweepers, hairpins.
+Every autocross course is different but they're typically made up of the same elements: slaloms, Chicago boxes, lane changes, sweepers, hairpins, offset cones, chutes.